barryodev/clacks/README.md

 - The tview [presentation](https://github.com/rivo/tview/tree/master/demos/presentation) demo.
 - This stackoverflow [answer](https://stackoverflow.com/questions/39320371/how-start-web-server-to-open-page-in-browser-in-golang) on how to open a browser in go and escape urls on windows by [icza](https://stackoverflow.com/users/1705598/icza).
 - Terry Pratchett for the name [clacks](https://discworld.fandom.com/wiki/Clacks).

-## TODO
-- Change the border colour of ui element currently active